techsavvyash/oidc-lite/docs/OTP.md

 All endpoints return a standardized response object containing:
 - `success`: Boolean indicating operation success
 - `message`: Descriptive message about the operation result

+## Error Handling
+The service includes comprehensive error handling, throwing appropriate HTTP exceptions for various scenarios such as unauthorized access, bad requests, or internal server errors.